 ML813 |

-Topics in Dimensionality Reduction and Manifold Learning
+Dimensionality Reduction and Manifold Learning

-This course focuses on building foundations and introducing recent advances in dimensionality reduction and manifold learning, important topics in machine learning.
-This course builds upon fundamental concepts in machine learning and additionally assumes familiarity with concepts in optimization and mathematics.
-The course covers advanced topics in spectral, probabilistic, and neural network-based dimensionality reduction and manifold learning.
-Students will be engaged through coursework, assignments, and projects. |
+Assumed knowledge: Advanced calculus, and probability and statistics.
+Proficiency in programming.
+Foundation of machine learning.
+Good Knowledge of optimization tools.
+Course description: The course focuses on building foundations and introducing recent advances in dimensionality reduction and manifold learning, which are key topics in machine learning.
+This course builds upon fundamental concepts in machine learning and assumes familiarity with concepts in optimization and advanced calculus.
+The course covers advanced topics in spectral, probabilistic, and neural network-based dimensionality reduction and manifold learning, as well as contrastive learning and disentangled representation learning.
+Students will be engaged through coursework, assignments, presentations, and projects. |

 4 |

-STADS804 |
+ML8102 |

 Generative Models